-Independent Personal Care Provider Qualifications, continued • Have at least one year of experience working in a medical, psychiatric, nursing or child care setting or working with recipients who have a developmental disability.
+Independent Personal Care Provider, continued

+Have at least one year of experience working in a medical, psychiatric, nursing or child care setting or working with recipients who have a developmental disability.
 College, vocational, or technical training in medical, psychiatric, nursing, child care, or developmental disabilities equal to 30 semester hours, 45 quarter hours, or 720 classroom hours can be substituted for the required experience.

 Independent personal care providers are responsible for meeting the experience and training requirements and must maintain on file documented proof of annual or required updated training.
 The documentation must verify the provider's and its employees' participation in the required training session, the date and location of the training, the name and signature of the trainer, and the name and signature of person(s) in attendance.

 Independent personal care group providers must meet the home health licensure exemption requirements defined in section 400.464, F.S., in order to be reimbursed for personal care services provided to Medicaid recipients.

+Physician

-Physician Qualifications The ordering or attending physician who orders these services must be licensed under Chapters 458, 459, or 461 F.S. or licensed in the state in which the attending physician practices.
-Therapy Services Medicaid reimburses home health agencies, under their Medicaid home health provider number, for the following therapies: Occupational therapy Physical therapySpeech-language pathology services To qualify to provide these therapies, the home health agency must list each therapy service on its application for licensure and certification.
-HQA determines if the agency meets licensure requirements for the provision of the therapy service(s).
-Note : See the Florida Medicaid Therapy Services Coverage and Limitations Handbook for additional information.
+The ordering or attending physician who orders these services must be licensed under Chapters 458, 459, or 461, F.S., or licensed in the state in which the attending physician practices.

-Provider Qualifications, continued
+Qualifications, continued